SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/05-Booleans.md

 JavaScript itself provides an operator called `typeof` for everything that works in a straightforward way.

-`Typeof` **returns a string** of what a values data type is, so for an object `object` is returned and for a string `string`.
+`Typeof` **returns a string** of what a value's data type is, so for an object `object` is returned and for a string - `string`.

-However JavaScript data types and the `typeof` operator aren't exactly perfect.
+However JavaScript data types and the `typeof` operator are not exactly perfect.

 For example, for arrays and `null`, `object` is returned.
 For `NaN` and `Infinity` – number.